 It’s no secret that revenue operations as a discipline is becoming more technical.
 It’s increasingly common for companies to expect leaders in marketing operations, sales operations, customer operations, and business systems to understand and diagnose the more-technical details of their tech stack.

-- APIs - One way to think of an application performance interfaces (APIs) is as a wrapper or container for software, used to deliver the software and its data.
+- APIs - One way to think of an application programming interfaces (APIs) is as a wrapper or container for software, used to deliver the software and its data.
 When different software applications interact with each other, such as passing data among themselves, they do so at the API level.
 (To learn more about APIs, see our article, “How do APIs work?”)